sohini8328/Sentiment_Analysis_Youtube_Webiste/README.md

 Entertainment and Music categories had the highest engagement and positive sentiment.
 Comedy and News had more polarizing sentiments.
 Sentiment is an independent signal not fully captured by views/likes, and should be monitored directly.

+BLANK_README.md to get started Build With: This is the list of the libraries used by me to run this project were pandas, numpy, matplotlib.pyplot, json, nltk, json, LabelEncoder, WordNetLemmatizer, TfidfVectorizer, stopwords, word_tokenize re, string, spacy, train_test_split, classification_report, LogisticRegression,LGBMClassifier,nltk, SentimentIntensityAnalyzer,tqdm.
+Getting Started: This is an example of how you may give instructions on setting up your project locally.
+To get a local copy up and running follow these simple steps.
+Prequisites: This is an example of software and how to install them.
+VS Code
 How to Run
 Clone this repository: https://github.com/sohini8328/Sentiment_Analysis_Youtube_Webiste.git

 ## Team
 **Team Name:** Rate My Sentiments Engine